Our Team: Board of Directors

 Client Services Manager

 Amanda combines her deep fascination with the brain and her passion for helping in her work at BrainTrust.
 Joining the team in 2011, she has developed a strong understanding of the needs and approaches that work for people with brain injury.
-She is responsible for successful community rehabilitation management for clients with an acquired brain injury overseeing several of BrainTrust's major programs, including our Crime Prevention and Reduction Program, as well as our Group Programs.
+She is responsible for successful community rehabilitation management for clients with an acquired brain injury overseeing several of BrainTrust's major programs, including our Crime Prevention and Reduction Program, Group Programs and our Interior Health Contract.
 Amanda is a mother to Caidence and Cohen.
 She says her children are the driving force behind her will to thrive in her career.
 On their down time you might find them somewhere in nature, surrounded by friends and family.

 Crime Prevention Coordinator